tdanino12/zero_shot_jax/README.md

 ```

 To get all options (both types of achievers and different sizes of MOE) run
-the following bash with a specific layout and seed
+the following bash with a specific layout and seed (each run produces 5 variations):

 ```bash
 bash run_phase2.sh 0 cramped_room